rbosh/ml-adp/doc/guide.rst

       (5)           None
     )

-The above representation shows that :code:`cost_to_go` accepts five values, each, for the entries of its :py:attr:`ml_adp.cost.CostToGo.state_functions`, :py:attr:`ml_adp.cost.CostToGo.control_functions`, and :py:attr:`ml_adp.cost.CostToGo.cost_functions` attributes and is to be read as a table, indicating for each step (that is, row) the particular state, control and cost function producing the state, control, and cost belonging to that step, respectively.
+The above representation shows that :code:`cost_to_go` accepts five values, each, for the entries of its :py:attr:`ml_adp.cost.CostToGo.state_functions`, :py:attr:`ml_adp.cost.CostToGo.control_functions`, and :py:attr:`ml_adp.cost.CostToGo.cost_functions` attributes and is to be read as a table, indicating for each step the particular state, control and cost function producing the state, control, and cost belonging to that step, respectively.
 Accordingly, the zero-th row remains blank in the ``state_func``-column which indicates ``cost_to_go`` to not accept a function producing the zero-th state $S_0$ (the initial state $S_0$ is provided by the user as a function call argument).
-For consistency reasons, a $T$-th state function $F_T$ is always included in the specification of :py:class:`ml_adp.cost.CostToGo`'s.
+For consistency reasons, a $T$-th state function $F_T$ for the $T+1$-th step is always included in the specification of :py:class:`ml_adp.cost.CostToGo`'s.
 $F_T$ produces the *post-problem scope state* $S_{T+1}$ which - if needed - can serve as the initial state to eventual subsequent optimal control problems and whose inclusion into :class:`ml_adp.cost.CostToGo`'s makes these compose nicely (essentially, by virtue of making :py:attr:`ml_adp.cost.CostToGo.state_functions`, :py:attr:`ml_adp.cost.CostToGo.control_functions` and :py:attr:`ml_adp.cost.CostToGo.cost_functions` lists of equal length).
 No control is computed and no cost is incurred for the post-problem scope state by ``cost_to_go`` and the user may well omit setting (i.e., set to :code:`None`) the final state function if the post-problem scope is irrelevant to his concerns.